Exploring the Differences Between Skid and Stick-Built Construction

 Advantages of Stick-Built Construction

-Stick-built construction offers several advantages:
+Stick-built construction provides several advantages:

 Disadvantages of Stick-Built Construction